PTsolvers/Galileo23-MC1-GPU/README.md

 mpirun -np 4 -mca btl_openib_warn_default_gid_prefix 0 julia --project diffusion_2D_mpi.jl
 ```

+If this runs, you have now a Julia code the runs on distributed memory parallelisation!

 ### Multi-GPU diffusion solver
+The cool thing with Julia is that porting the previous CPU-based code to GPU is fairly straight-forward.
+The only thing to do is to make arrays and send/receive buffers GPU arrays/vectors.

+You can either start from the previous CPU-MPI code and add the GPU specific bits, or start from the GPU diffusion code and add the MPI bits.

+> :bulb: Note that if you are running out of ideas, you can always look up the solution code [scripts_solutions/diffusion_2D_mpi_cuda_sol.jl](scripts_solutions/diffusion_2D_mpi_cuda_sol.jl)

 ### Multi-GPU channel flow
+Now that you made it for the Julia GPU MPI implementation for the diffusion equation in 2D, you could implement the channel flow with MPI by analogy.

 ## Slot 4
 **OPTION 1**
 ### AD tools in Julia
 [Automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) allows evaluating the gradients of functions specified by code.
-Using AD, the partial derivatives are evaluated by repeatedly applying the chain rule of differentiation to the sequence of elementary arithetic operations constituting a computer program.
+Using AD, the partial derivatives are evaluated by repeatedly applying the chain rule of differentiation to the sequence of elementary arithmetic operations constituting a computer program.

 > :bulb: Many constructs in computer programs aren't differentiable, for example, I/O calls or system calls.
 AD tools must handle such cases.